Home

 A common problem between teachers and students is one of misunderstanding what is required in the lesson.
 When the teacher says "Learn this" they may mean I want it from memory with the notes 100% correct, dynamics included and it needs to be at least 80% of the way to being played at the final tempo.
 When the student hears "learn this" they may think Cool - that shouldn't take long.
 Play it through a few times, get the hang of it.
 I'll get most of the notes... it is the first week I've had it after all... and I can work out the dynamics later, just before the concert!
 This will be like having a week off!

 The differences aren't always that extreme - but you get my point.
 The important thing between teacher and student is that they both have the same expectation.
-Click here for more information and a sheet to use in lessons that makes it clear what is required each week.

-lesson notes and practice targets book
+music lesson notes and practice targets

-Practice sheets now available in book format!
+Practice sheets now available in book and Music Pracice iOS App format!

 The lesson notes sheets from the site are now available in a one term or one year book format.
 Lesson Notes and Practice Targets helps all music students make better use of their practice time helping them achieve more in less time.
 Click here for more information on the Lesson Notes and Practice Targets book